17 Myths to Bust about Bike Touring [and a few that might actually be true]

 8. How do you cope with wild animals?

 This is one of the questions I’m asked the most, seriously.
-It seems like people thinks it’s all jungle out there, but sadly it’s not.
+It seems like people think it’s all jungle out there, but sadly it’s not.
 Even when cycling in Borneo, a place that evokes images of tigers and poisonous snakes, we met very few wild animals… mostly macaques.

 Really there are few dangerous wild animals left in the world, and most of them are scared of humans, with good reasons.
 If when talking about wild animals you mean stray dogs, most of the time stopping and shouting will chase them away.